 Good to know

-Competition skis / classic Cross country skis
+Classic Cross country skis

-These skis are heavier and wider than the two other kinds, because they are suited for skiers who prefer long trips “off trail”.
-The design of the skis makes them great for trips both up and down the mountain.
-Backcountry skis are for the intermediate or advanced skier who knows his way around the mountain.
+These skis are heavier and wider than the two other kinds because they are suited for experienced skiers who prefer trips in deeper, ungroomed snow.
+The design of the skis often come with steel edges making them very durable for the rougher environments.
+Backcountry cross-country ski should be around 15 - 25 cm longer than the skiers total height.